HKU-BAL/Clair/docs/TRAIN.md

 ### Caveats
 > - The whole procedure was break into blocks for better readability and error-tracing.
 > - For each `parallel` command ran with the `--joblog` option, we can check the `Exitval` column from the job log output.
-If the column contains a non-zero value, it means error occured, please try to rerun the block again.
+If the column contains a non-zero value, it means an error occurred, please try to rerun the block.
-> - We suggest to use absolute path everywhere.
+> - We suggest using absolute path everywhere.

 ### Single individual